Chili Crisp Recipe

 If you love chili crisp as much as I do, you’re going to want this homemade chili crisp recipe.
 It’s so easy to make, costs a fraction of anything you’d find in the store, and is delicious on just about everything.

-I’ve been using it to make my chili crisp tofu, spicy cucumber noodles, eggs, sandwiches, and so much more.
+The reviews are in and you all love this chili crisp recipe as much as I do.
+It’s addicting in the best sense of the word and I’ve been using it to make my chili crisp tofu, spicy cucumber noodles, in my scrambled egg tacos, sandwiches, and so much more.

 The best part?
 You likely have all the ingredients in your pantry right now, so you can have homemade chili crisp in just minutes.